Casey Africano with Director of Undergraduate Studies Maria McKenna

 Before heading to medical school, Alexandra Rice spent the year in healthcare-related service with Westmoreland Volunteer Corps in Bethesda, MD.

-Blaise Ross attends the University of Chicago Law School and recently interned with MLB Advanced Media.
+Blaise Ross attended the University of Chicago Law School and is now an Associate at Cleary Gottlieb Steen & Hamilton.

-After spending a summer working as a Consular Intern at the United States Department of State, Francesca Simon now works for civil rights law firm, Relman, Dane, and Colfax in Washington D.C.
+After spending a summer working as a Consular Intern at the United States Department of State and working for the civil rights law firm, Relman, Dane, and Colfax in Washington D.C.
+Francesca Simon is a J.D.
+Candidate at University of California, Berkeley - School of Law.

 Don't see your name here?
 Please let us know what you are doing!